chimericdream/worldofpannotia.com/src/_special_abilities/ability-score-loss.md

     While any loss is debilitating, losing all points in an ability score can be devastating.

+    _Ability Burn:_ This is a special form of ability damage that cannot be magically or psionically healed.
+It is caused by the use of certain psionic feats and powers.
+It returns only through natural healing.

      * Strength 0 means that the character cannot move at all.
 He lies helpless on the ground.
      * Dexterity 0 means that the character cannot move at all.
 He stands motionless, rigid, and helpless.
      * Constitution 0 means that the character is dead.